AhmetErenLapanta/nanoagent/README.md

 # nanoagent

-A minimal, lean AI coding agent in a few hundred lines of Python.
+A minimal AI coding agent in a few hundred lines — no framework, no magic.

 **Agents are not magic.** Behind the complex frameworks, an agent is fundamentally three things: a loop, a tool dispatch table, and an event stream.
 The model never touches your